-There’s something special about homemade pasta, and these lobster ravioli are truly something.
-Even better, they’re not actually that complicated or difficult.
+There's something special about homemade pasta, and these lobster ravioli are even more so than most.
+Even better, they're not actually that complicated or difficult.
 The result is delicately-flavored deliciousness!

 But the all important part is the taste is definitely worth it.
 And especially when you have a wonderfully delicate lobster filling as in these little bundles of deliciousness, it's a meal fit for a special date night or to impress guests.

 What's the difference between fresh and dried pasta?